mailcmd/js-mgestures/README.md

       // Example:
       name: "Line down (S) or line up (N)",
       patterns: [ "6666", "2222" ],   // can be more than one
       normalizeSize: true,            // if false disable normalization of shape just for this pattern
       normalizeTime: true,            // if false disable normalization of time just for this pattern
+      detectCircular: true,           // if false disable detectCircular just for this pattern
       action: function(ev) {
         // ev: "mouseup" event
         // local vars inside